vardaan-bhatia/TODO-LocalStorage/README.md

 - **React**: Frontend library for building user interfaces.
 - **react-beautiful-dnd**: A drag-and-drop library for React.
 - **Tailwind CSS**: Utility-first CSS framework for styling.

-## Live Demo

-You can view the live demo of the application [here](https://tododragndrop-three.vercel.app/).

-## How It Works

-- **Local Storage**: TODO items are stored in the browser's local storage.
-When the application is loaded, it retrieves the TODO items from local storage and populates the list.
-Any changes to the TODO list (add, update, delete) are also saved to local storage, ensuring that your tasks persist across sessions.